-As part of their responsibility in the M&E process, ICRAF has collected biophysical baseline dat seven of the nine project blocks.
+As part of their responsibility in the M&E process, ICRAF has collected biophysical and socio-economic baseline data on seven of the nine project blocks.
 Baseline data are being analysed by basin and so far, revised draft reports for Nzoia and Yala Basins have been produced and submitted to KARI for review and comments.
 The baseline data should act as the starting point from which the project impact could be assessed.